 Seasonal-mean patterns in surface flow were examined using the HF radar by Ullman and Codiga (2004) and Mau et al. (2007b).
 Southern and western BIS surface currents are dominated year-round by LIS outflow moving at about 15-30 cm/s towards and through the opening between Montauk Point and Block Island.
 Northern and eastern BIS surface currents are weaker and more variable.
 South of Montauk Point the LIS outflow continues, now directed southwestward.
-During summer, a 25 - 30 cm/s southwestward surface jet originating east of Block Island with mainly geostrophic dynamics joins the LIS outflow south of Block Island.
+During summer, a 25 - 30 cm/s southwestward surface jet originating east of Block Island with mainly geostrophic dynamics joins the LIS outflow south of Block Island, where together they feed a westward coastal current along the southern shore of Long Island.
 During winter, flow south of Block Island shifts in direction to be nearly directly offshore, and the jet east of Block Island is weak or absent.
 Together with the summer-only westward flow in northern RIS noted by Kincaid et al. (2003), the summer jet is consistent with the Cook (1966) schematic for counterclockwise flow in northern and western RIS during spring/summer.

 Codiga (2005) used moored ADCP records to investigate the vertical structure of the seasonal-mean flow south of Montauk Point and Block Island, identifying a sharp frontal boundary in velocity that extends upward and offshore from the seafloor at about 25-40 m deep.
 Flow shallower than and inshore of the front is southwestward and strongest in spring, while motion deeper than and offshore of the front is weak in spring but in winter reaches 5-10 cm/s northeastward, opposite the shallow flow.
 Currents measured by vessel-based surveys during spring 2002 (Kirincich and Hebert 2005) had vertical-offshore structure consistent with this picture and were shown to be in geostrophic balance with the concurrently measured density field.
-Substantial temporal changes were observed to occur in response to weather band variations in wind and river inputs; a number of specific patterns in surface currents were identified by Mau et al. (2007b) using the HF radar data, and subtidal principal axes ellipses at both near-surface and near-bottom depths based on the moored ADCP array are about 15-25 cm/s (Mau et al. 2008).
+Substantial temporal changes were observed to occur in response to weather-band variations (timescales of about 1-10 days) in wind and river inputs; a number of specific patterns in surface currents were identified by Mau et al. (2007b) using the HF radar data, and subtidal principal axes ellipses at both near-surface and near-bottom depths based on the moored ADCP array are about 15-25 cm/s (Mau et al. 2008).